 If you don’t have time to wait for the compost to finish, biochar can be charged by soaking it in manure tea, comfrey tea, liquid fish fertilizer or liquid kelp fertilizer for 24 hours.
 Use a 50/50 ratio by volume of liquid fertilizer to biochar.
 The biochar will absorb most of the liquid at this time.

 When charged biochar is mixed with garden soil, biochar has a high carbon and low ash content, giving it a slightly alkaline pH.
 Its highly porous character gives it a high surface area to hold soil nutrients and beneficial microbes.
 Apply at a rate of 1/2 inch over the surface of the garden and till into the top 5 inches of soil, the first time you apply it to the garden.

 What is the difference between biochar and charcoal

 Biochar is simply natural charcoal or char that has been given agricultural use.
 (Not charcoal briquets, which may have petrochemicals added.)
 Biochar is not the same as activated charcoal, which is produced at very high temperatures requiring special kilns.

 You may already be making charcoal at home by damping down your woodstove at night before you go to bed.
-When you get up in the morning, if you have an air tight woodstove, you’ll find the logs you put on the fire the night before has turned into lightweight, porous, charcoal.
+When you get up in the morning, if you have an air tight woodstove, you’ll find the logs you put on the fire the night before have turned into lightweight, porous, charcoal.
 If you were to take these logs and stop them from reigniting on exposure to air, you would have made “char” that becomes biochar when it is used for an agricultural purpose.
 It’s the same process used by artists to make willow charcoal or preppers to make char cloth — pyrolysis.